 Breast implants are commonly used in breast augmentation surgery.
 Made from either silicone or saline, they are used to reshape breasts into a fuller, firmer, and rounder form.
-But with all the beauty and confidence that breast implants can bring, it is still very important to know all the possible risks and complications that may arise.
+But with all the beauty and confidence that implants can bring, it is still very important to know of any possible breast implant complications and risks.

 This is not to scare you from getting breast implants.
 As a plastic surgeon, it is important for me to walk you through every step of the procedure.
-I want to ensure that you are aware of all its aspects, even the potential risks, and complications.
 The goal of this article is to give you a gentle reminder that taking care of your body is still the number one priority when achieving your goals.

 Breast Implants Infection Statistics

-One Google search of this topic will probably send you away from cosmetic implants forever.
-The cases that you may find online could be horrendous but in reality, breast implant infections are very rare.
-Only less than 2% in cosmetic augmentation experience infection and more often than not, the situation can be addressed by an antibiotic.
+One Google search of this topic will probably send you away from plastic surgery forever.
+The cases that you may find online could be horrendous but in reality, infected breast implants are very rare.
+Less than 2% of cosmetic augmentations result in infection and more often than not, the situation can be addressed by an antibiotic.

 Why Do Breast Implants Get Infected?